A Kiss at Midnight by Jules Jones, Ally Blue, and Emily Veinglory

 Jules Jones kicks off the show with First Footer.
 Matthew Ryder attends a science-fiction writer’s group at a large house at Lake District come the New Year, although he has yet to sell any of his fiction and this “workshop” is nothing more than a way for these authors to get drunk and relaxed in the name of celebrating the new year.
 An alien – a real one, looking like a feline humanoid straight out of a furry convention – happens to crash the party at the stroke of midnight.
 It turns out that our furball Tinky-Winky, Hraldrin, is a junior anthropologist of a first contact team that happens to have an accident and land on a peat bog instead of making a dramatic “We are your friends!” manner, hence his showing up at the door.

 As I read this story, I find myself thinking that perhaps Matthew is single and lonely because clearly he’s looking for love in the wrong places.
 Instead of attending writer’s groups and being set up for dates by faghags, he should have donned his Tigger costume and look for his Eeyore at the nearest furry convention.
-First Footer can be a cute story especially when it comes to two “bloody queers” – as one of the characters here puts it – being the spokesperson for interspecies love and harmony.
+First Footer can be a cute story especially when it comes to two “bloody queers” – as one of the characters here puts it – being the spokesperson for inter-species love and harmony.
 However, for too long nothing seems to be happening in this story other than chatter.

 Now, the characters talking and discovering things about each other are fine.
 In fact, good communication is integral in making a romance feel as real as possible in any particular story.
 However, I find Ms Jones’ writing style perhaps too much on the sedate side for me.
 Her dialogues are somewhat of mixed quality, with some adroit wit here and then mixed up with some rather corny lines, but generally readable all the same.
 However, I find the pacing and build-up rather flat.
 The events that happen late in the story snowball after a long period of leisurely-paced chit-chat and sexual exploration that don’t reach out and grab my attention.
 I don’t get the feeling that the author is taking me anywhere throughout the middle portions of this story, therefore I don’t feel any urgency to turn the pages.
 The lack of urgency is not helped by the fact that Matthew is a Gary Stu character and that he and Hraldrin come off as one-dimensionally nice but flat characters.

-Ally Blue’s The Burning Man has Zach Washington, an archeology student at the FSU, discovering a relic that is most likely an effigy to the Canaanite god Moloch.
+Ally Blue’s The Burning Man has Zach Washington, an archaeology student at the FSU, discovering a relic that is most likely an effigy to the Canaanite god Moloch.
 Dr Jonathan Castille from the University of Albuquerque is called in to verify the relic.
 I keep waiting for one of them to turn into the Human Torch or something but alas, this story suffers from the same problem that I have with Ms Jones’ story: for too long the story doesn’t seem to be going anywhere, the things that happen finally do so in a snowball manner late in the story, and the main characters aren’t interesting because they are one-dimensionally nice and compatible and so perfect with nary any internal conflict between them.
-Ms Blue could have been more subtle with the “I matchmake hot gay boys because I’m clearly the author inserting herself into this story!”
+Ms Blue could have been more subtle with the “I pair up hot gay boys because I’m clearly the author inserting herself into this story!”
 Mary Sue female character as well.
-This is one plot device I’ve seen in too many slash fanfictions written by earnest and well-meaning teenagers (I’m trying to be kind here and not hurt their feelings too much) in the Livejournal and Adult Fanfiction Network circuit: there is always one very liberal and very sweet young woman who loves to see her so lovelorn and dreamy gay best friend hook up with a hot hunk and this particular character never fails to come off as a form of self-insertion by the author.
+This is one plot device I’ve seen in too many slash fan fictions written by earnest and well-meaning teenagers (I’m trying to be kind here and not hurt their feelings too much) in the LiveJournal and Adult Fanfiction Network circuit: there is always one very liberal and very sweet young woman who loves to see her so lovelorn and dreamy gay best friend hook up with a hot hunk and this particular character never fails to come off as a form of self-insertion by the author.

 Emily Veinglory’s Wildest Dreams closes the anthology.
 This story has more of a hook to engage me than the previous two stories because at least the werewolf hero here isn’t some one-dimensionally nice gay guy looking for love while being egged on by a Mary Sue female friend.
 Luke Landry isn’t a happy werewolf though since he doesn’t like to disembowel humans and all, so I suppose it’s probably just as well that he’s confident about his sexuality.
 Sexual confusion and self-loathing would be a most depressing combo indeed.
 In walks love – or a darker approximation of it – when Luke meets werecoyote “Just Charles” in a toilet.
 No, not meeting in that manner, sheesh.
 Charles catalyzes a more active attempt on self-searching in Luke’s part.
 He starts visiting Yahoo! groups for wereanimals and even falls for a weredeer.
 Yes, a weredeer, you’ve read that right.
 Aren’t we all a big furry convention today?